jSunpayco/dota-drafter-backend/README.md

 # DOTA Drafter

-Note*: This is currently a work in progress

 This is the backend component for the DOTA Drafter application in this [repo](https://github.com/jSunpayco/dota_drafter)

 This is written using NodeJS, ExpressJS, and the data is gathered from Mongo Atlas.
+Additionally, it has been deployed to Vercel.

-## Running the app
+## Running the app locally

-Local:

 Go to the main directory of the project and open command line to enter the following commands to run the backend: